LouisTsiattalou/TradeDataVis/README.md

 - [x] Commodity Code Lookup to include a searchbox, which shows a list of Commodity Codes and their Descriptions matching the search string (lookup on both Commodity Code and Descriptions - eg "Nuts" will show all descriptions containing the token "Nuts" case insensitive, and "010" will show all commodity codes beginning with 010).
   - [x] Enable multi-comcode selection using SelectizeInput.
 - [ ] Within the data tabs, we need:
-  - [ ] A Sankey Diagram and World Map, with an option to select between £ Value, Net Weight (KG), Number of Consignments, and Price per Kilo (£/KG).
+  - [ ] A Sankey Diagram and World Map, with an option to select between £ Value, Net Weight (KG), Number of Consignments (note this is included in EU files, must aggregate in non-EU files), and Price per Kilo (£/KG).
 Rendered large.
   - [ ] A Legend, with commodity code descriptions for all commodity codes "in play" on the screen at that time.
   - [ ] A time-series chart, with selectors on Commodity Code/Country/Port
   - [ ] Possibly a sliding scale object which enables individual-month analysis within the specified date range.
 I'll need to think about the best way to implement this and whether the performance of the application will be impacted as a result.